 I’m not saying that simply asking will magically do the trick (especially with stubborn teens or a spouse who has “checked out” of the marriage) but I do think this is an extremely important part of the puzzle.
-It might feel like you are babying your spouse or your grown children (at least that’s how I felt), but you might be surprised how differently their brains work.
+You’ll probably feel like you are “babying” your spouse or your grown children (at least that’s how I felt), but you might be surprised how differently their brains work.

 Oh, and subtle hints most likely will NOT work 🙂